← All varieties

 Stem

-Short and thick.
-Downing adds that it is inserted by a ring or lip at an inclination.
-Thomas notes the base is fleshy at insertion.
+Short and thick (Downing, Thomas).
+Downing notes it is inserted by a ring or lip at an inclination.
+Thomas notes it is fleshy at insertion.
+Elliott notes the stem as "varying."

 Cavity

-The sources conflict: Downing describes a shallow cavity; Thomas says little or none.
+Downing describes a shallow cavity.
+Thomas describes little or none.

 Calyx